Skip to content

 While many artists tend to fixate only on female beauty, Frazetta was an equal opportunist: His collective work contains an endless array of perfectly formed backsides of all genders of creatures.

-Frank Frazetta art is singular in every sense, and it’s that same ethos that drives MetalMark.
-We’re exceptionally proud to introduce officially licensed Frazetta prints on the world’s first golden canvas.
+Frank Frazetta art is exceptional in every sense, and that ethos drives MetalMark to create our singular gold art pieces.
+We’ve worked directly with his family estate to introduce something truly extraordinary: officially licensed Frazetta prints on the world’s first golden canvas

 Think that the US government has always made smart decisions about gold?
 From mass confiscation to the Nixon Shock, discover the volatile history of gold in the US.